Last Updated on October 28, 2023 by Electricalvolt

-The eV energy unit is used to show the energy of smaller particles like electron.
+The eV energy unit shows the energy of smaller particles like electrons.

 Derivation of electron Volt(eV)

-When the voltage is applied to a electric circuit, the currentstarts flowing in the circuit according to the circuit resistance or impedance.
-Let the voltage applied is V and the current flowing in the circuit is I.
+When the voltage is applied to an electric circuit, the current starts flowing in the circuit according to the circuit resistance or impedance.
+Let the voltage applied be V and the current flowing in the circuit be I.

 The power drawn by the circuit is;

-The current in the circuit is equal to the rate of transferring the q charges from lower to higher potential point.
+The current in the circuit is equal to the rate of transferring the q charges from the lower to the higher potential point.